uvmain/zene/docs/implemented-opensubsonic-endpoints.md

 [^2]: Similar artists are fetched from Deezer, not lastfm.
 Biography is not supported.
 [^3]: Scrobble updates local Now Playing and Play Count - it does not integrate with lastfm.
 [^4]: Notes property is not supported.
+[^5]: Top songs are fetched from Deezer, not lastfm.